ABOUT

 Rachel graduated from the Bachelor of Media Studies program, with a minor in Asian Canadian and Asian migration studies, at the University of British Columbia.

-With roots in Hong Kong and Toisan, Rachel is living and working as a Cantonese settler on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) First Nations, colonially known as “Vancouver, BC”.
+With roots in Hong Kong, Guangzhou, and Toisan, Rachel is living and working as a settler on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) First Nations, colonially known as “Vancouver, BC”.

 Open to collaborations, commissions, and zine trades!
 To get in touch, send an email to hello [at] racholau [dot] com.
 You can also find them on Instagram @racholau.